Wedding Dash: Wedding Dash: Ready, Aim, Love!

 In this Wedding Dash, drawings have changed a small bit, and now the player has a budget to stick to when choosing decor and cakes.
 In this game, Cupid has several people to shoot before the end of the year or he is out of the job.
-Along with this, Quinn decides to help Cupid in order for him to shoot Joe, the photographer, so he will propose and Quinn can finally begin planning her own wedding.
-At the end of the first ten levels, Cupid reveals that he has been trying to shoot Flo for months.
-But at the end of fourth level Quinn gets sneaky and rejects Joe although she still loves him.
+Along with this, Quinn decides to help Cupid in order for him to shoot Joe, the photographer, so he will propose and Quinn (since his engagement with Adriana was canceled) can finally begin planning her own wedding.
+At the end of the first ten levels, Cupid reveals that he has been trying to shoot Flo for months, but at the end of fourth level, Quinn gets sneaky and rejects Joe, although she still loves him.
 The game ends with Cupid shooting his arrow at birds.

 Wedding Dash 4-Ever

-With the wedding between Joe and Quinn off, Quinn is planning the next reception when her mother stops by.
+With the wedding between Joe and Quinn off, Quinn is planning the next reception when her mother, Lynn, stops by.
 She doesn't know that the wedding has been called off, and plans to help Quinn with her wedding.
-Can Quinn break the news to her?
+Quinn urges Flo to not tell Lynn the truth.

 In this game, the player also helps with the seating at the Wedding Ceremony, and leads the after-reception conga line.
 The player also has to help the newlyweds find things they have misplaced, and in return they will give the player a small token of their gratitude: a wedding present.
 The game ends with a surprise by Quinn's father as he and Lynn renew their vows on an anniversary bonus level.
 At the very end, Joe says he imagines his own wedding with Quinn like this when he sees Quinn's mother and father walking down the aisle.
 Quinn is also holding his hand while he says it.